Spring 2025

 Details

 Given the location of Mseleni and Emmaus Hospital, it is recommended to fly into Durban.
-Students may then rent a car together for the 4-hour drive to the hospital, and to keep for the duration of the three-week rotation.
+Students may then rent a car together for the 4-hour drive to Mseleni Hospital, and to keep for the duration of the three-week rotation.
 A few different options for accommodations may be arranged, including a local homestay near the hospital or accommodations at heritage site Soldana Bay, which is about 20 minutes away by car.
 All rotating medical students must be pre-register with the Health Professions Council of South Africa (HPCSA).

 Students will receive roundtrip airfare and $1,000 of additional support for the Mseleni Hospital, South Africa clinical rotation.
 These funds will offset the costs of in-country accommodation and food.
 Students will need to cover the remaining expenses from other funds, as the cost of this rotation will likely exceed the amount provided by the Global Health Program.